Accelerating Robotic Reinforcement Learning with Agent Guidance: Discussion: AGPS as a Semantic World Model

 \section{Discussion: AGPS as a Semantic World Model}

 Real-world reinforcement learning is limited by expensive, serial interactions.
 Our results suggest that multimodal agents can be viewed as semantic world models to address this bottleneck.
 This is evidenced by the spatial alignment shown in Figure \ref{fig:q-value-alignment}.
-The heatmap displays the learned Q-value landscape of HIL-SERL.
-Green crosses, marking zero-shot bounding box centers generated by our agent, align closely with the high Q-value regions (red).
+The heatmap displays the learned state-value landscape of HIL-SERL.
+Green crosses, marking zero-shot bounding box centers generated by our agent, align closely with the high value regions (red).

-While the baseline requires human intervention to find the high Q-value region, the agent identifies it immediately through semantic reasoning.
+While the baseline requires human intervention to find the high value region, the agent identifies it immediately through semantic reasoning.
 This suggests that foundation models possess an intrinsic value prior, predicting the high-value region without interaction.
 By using this prior to prune the exploration space, AGPS allows the RL algorithm to focus on task-relevant regions.
 This approach replaces human supervision with autonomous semantic constraints, enabling more scalable real-world learning.